 - Powers of the State

-ARTICLE 91. - The State shall follow up, supervise and inspect the implementation of labour legislation governing working conditions.
+ARTICLE 91 - The State shall follow up, supervise and inspect the implementation of labor legislation governing working conditions.

-This duty shall be performed by officials of the Ministry of Labour and Social Security in sufficient numbers and with the necessary qualifications, specially empowered to exercise supervision and to make visits of inspection.
+This duty shall be performed by officials of the Ministry of Labor and Social Security in sufficient numbers and with the necessary qualifications, specially empowered to exercise supervision and make inspection visits.

-The supervision and inspection of military establishments and of workplaces where materials for national security are manufactured as well as the procedures concerning their end-results shall be carried out according to a regulation to be prepared jointly by the Ministry of National Defense and the Ministry of Labour and Social Security.
+The supervision and inspection of military establishments and workplaces where materials for national security are manufactured, as well as the procedures concerning their end-results, shall be carried out according to a regulation to be prepared jointly by the Ministry of National Defense and the Ministry of Labor and Social Security.

 - Competent authorities and officials

-ARTICLE 92. - For the purpose of implementing Article 91, the administrative authorities and the competent officials responsible for following up, supervising and inspecting working conditions shall be entitled, whenever they deem it necessary, to inspect or examine at any time, subject to the provisions of Article 93, establishments, their administration, registers, records, accounts and other documents relating to working arrangements, the equipment, tools, apparatus, raw materials, manufactured products and all materials and accessories required for carrying on operations, and all arrangements and facilities for the health, safety, cultural development, recreation, resting and boarding of employees, and if they find any actions constituting an offence under this Act, to forbid them in the manner prescribed by the labour inspection regulations to be issued by the Ministry of Labour and Social Security.
+ARTICLE 92 - To implement Article 91, the administrative authorities and the competent officials responsible for following up, supervising, and inspecting working conditions shall be entitled, whenever they deem it necessary, to inspect or examine at any time, subject to the provisions of Article 93, establishments, their administration, registers, records, accounts and other documents relating to working arrangements, the equipment, tools, apparatus, raw materials, manufactured products, and all materials and accessories required for carrying on operations, and all arrangements and facilities for the health, safety, cultural development, recreation, resting and boarding of employees, and if they find any actions constituting an offense under this Act, to forbid them in the manner prescribed by the labor inspection regulations to be issued by the Ministry of Labor and Social Security.

-During an inspection it shall be the duty of the employer, his representatives, the employees and any other person concerned to attend whenever summoned by the authorities or officials responsible for inspection, to give them any information requested, to present for their inspection and, if necessary, to hand over all relevant documents and records, to provide them with every assistance in the exercise of their functions as indicated in the first paragraph, and to comply, without any attempt at evasion, with all relevant orders and requests received in this connection.
+During an inspection, it shall be the duty of the employer, their representatives, the employees, and any other person concerned to attend whenever summoned by the authorities or officials responsible for inspection, to give them any information requested, to present for their inspection and, if necessary, to hand over all relevant documents and records, to provide them with every assistance in the exercise of their functions as indicated in the first paragraph, and to comply, without any attempt at evasion, with all relevant orders and requests received in this connection.

 The reports prepared by the authorities and officials empowered to follow up, supervise and inspect working conditions shall be held as valid until they are disproven.